Rohilla: Between 1857 and 1947

+Post 1947

+Following the 1947 Partition of India, the Rohilla community—predominantly concentrated in the Rohilkhand region of Uttar Pradesh—experienced a significant demographic and political shift.
+While a large portion of the population remained in India, many members of the Rohilla clans migrated to Pakistan, settling primarily in Karachi, Sindh, and parts of Punjab.
+In the post-independence era, Rohillas rose to prominence in the top tiers of civil and military administration in both nations.
+In India, Zakir Husain, a descendant of the Rohilla Afridi clan, served as the third President of India (1967–1969), symbolizing the community's integration into the secular democratic fabric of the country.
+In Pakistan, the Rohilla diaspora exerted considerable influence through high-ranking military and diplomatic figures.
+General Rahimuddin Khan served as a long-standing Governor of Balochistan and later Sindh, while Sahibzada Yaqub Khan, a scion of the Rampur royal family, became one of Pakistan's most distinguished diplomats and long-serving Foreign Ministers.
+Other notable figures, such as the legal scholar Nasim Hasan Shah, further underscored the community's transition from an 18th-century military aristocracy to a modern socio-political elite across the subcontinent.

 Present circumstances

 The independence of India and the creation of Pakistan in 1947 had a profound effect on the Rohilla community.
 During the partition of India in 1947, some Rohillas moved to Pakistan.

 In India

 The Rohilla, part of the Pathan community, form one of the ethnic groups of Uttar Pradesh and are found throughout the state, with settlements in the cities of Rampur, Bareilly, and Shahjahanpur in Rohilkhand, being the densest in Rampur, the seat of the Royal House of Rampur.
 The Rohillas are known for their rich cuisine.

 In Pakistan

 In Pakistan, the Rohillas and other Urdu-speaking Pathans have now assimilated into the larger Urdu speaking community.
 There is no sense of corporate identity among the descendants of Rohilla Pathans in Pakistan with high degree of intermarriage with other Muslims.
-They mainly live in Karachi, Hyderabad, Sukkur, Dera Ismail Khan, Pharpur, RangPur, Haripur, Abbottabad and other urban areas of Sindh.
+They mainly live in Karachi, Hyderabad, Sukkur, Dera Ismail Khan, Pharpur, Rangpur, Haripur, Abbottabad and other urban areas of Sindh.